Harry24k/adversarial-attacks-pytorch/contributions.md

 # Guidelines for Contributors

 First of all, thank you for participating in this project :heart_eyes:.
-The goal of this project is to make _paper-oriented_ and _easy_ implementation that is easy to understand even for those who are new to adversarial attacks.
+The goal of this project is to make _paper-oriented_ and _clear_ implementation that is easy to understand even for those who are new to adversarial attacks.
 Thus, I note some guidelines so that contributors can easily create new attacks, so please refer to it.

 ## Add a New Attack